 The courtesy and dome lights will turn on when the front doors are opened, by rotating the control for the dimmer switch on the multifunction lever fully upward, or if equipped, when the UNLOCK button is pressed on the Remote Keyless Entry (RKE) transmitter.

-The rearmost cargo lamp (available on four-door models) may be turned on by pressing either of the switches, located on either side of the lens.
+The sports bar reading lights (available on four-door models) can be turned on by pressing the switches, located on either side of the lens.
 Press a switch a second time to turn the light off.
-Also, the rear cargo lamp may be turned on by pressing the lens.
-Press the lens a second time to turn the light off.